-Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1 Explain the different types of minerals, rocks, structure of rocks an geological investigations needed for construction of civil engineerin structures d g Understand CO2 Classify soils with respect to their properties, calculate soil parameter through phase diagram and calculate optimum moisture content of so through application of compaction process. s il Apply CO3 Explain the effects of water in the soil and solve complex problem related to seepage of water in soil. s Apply CO4 Explain the stress distribution in soil, consolidation process and solv problems related to stress distribution and consolidation settlement for design of foundation. e r Apply CO5 Classify the shear test based on drainage conditions, calculate shear strength parameters as well as draw shear strength envelopes for cohesive and non-cohesive soil. r r Apply
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1 Explain the different types of minerals, rocks, structure of rocks and geological investigations needed for construction of civil engineering structures Understand CO2 Classify soils with respect to their properties, calculate soil parameters through phase diagram and calculate optimum moisture content of soil through application of compaction process.
+Apply CO3 Explain the effects of water in the soil and solve complex problems related to seepage of water in soil.
+Apply CO4 Explain the stress distribution in soil, consolidation process and solve problems related to stress distribution and consolidation settlement for design of foundation.
+Apply CO5 Classify the shear test based on drainage conditions, calculate shear strength parameters as well as draw shear strength envelopes for cohesive and non-cohesive soil.
+Apply